tne-lab/py-behav-box-v2/docs/tasks.md

 task features if necessary.
 Task GUIs are written as Python files in the *source/GUIs* folder and must be named TASK_NAMEGUI.py.
 Further details on GUI development are available on the GUI [page](guis.md).

+## Overriding tasks

+Tasks can also be subclassed if a new Task has a high degree of overlap with an existing one.
+Each of the methods mentioned above can be overriden and augmented as needed.

 ## Class reference

 The methods detailed below are contained in the `Task` class.